4 Use Git and GitHub

 - A snapshot Git keeps (in

-) of exactly what will be committed next. - You put changes into the index with
+.git/index) of exactly what will be committed next. - You put changes into the index with

-. - What
+git add. - What

-calls “Changes to be committed”.
+git statuscalls “Changes to be committed”.

 Compare the layers